-Seismic blended interference degrades the quality of refraction arrival that is critical for nearsurface velocity building and statics correction for blended land data.
+Seismic blended interference degrades the quality of refraction arrival that is critical for near-surface velocity building and statics correction for blended land data.
 We have shown that linear sparse Radon transform can effectively model refraction arrival energy on blended data.
 For blended land data, it is also necessary to suppress ground roll and large amplitude bursts using low-cut and median filters.
 We also showed that normal moveout velocity analysis can be performed on weathering statics corrected blended data prior to separation.
 Subsequent surface consistent residual statics can then be computed on weathering statics and moveout corrected data.
 We also used the smoothed surface constant residual statics computed from the correlation of reflection energy of the blended data to update the near-surface velocity model.
 Furthermore, we have demonstrated that a parabolic sparse Radon transform on statics and moveout corrected pseudo-deblended receiver gather is an effective deblending method.

-5.6 ACKNOWLEDGEMENTS
+5.6 Acknowledgements

+We are grateful to CSEG and the Canadian Journal of Seismic Exploration editor for granting us permission to reproduce this paper here.
 We thank Dr. Sam Gray for insightful discussions and suggestions.
 The authors also like to thank CREWES industrial sponsors and NSERC (Natural Science and Engineering Research Council of Canada) through the grant CRDPJ 46119-13 and CRDPJ 543578-19 funding this work.

-Application of stereo-tomography Reflection tomographic methods to Hussar 2D survey
+Application of stereo-tomography reflection tomographic methods to the Hussar 2D survey

 Reflection tomography uses reflection arrival times to estimate the subsurface velocity.
 Using deeper reflection arrival times, reflection tomography can provide velocity information of deeper depth than the previously discussed refraction tomography.
 Stereotomography is one of the reflection tomography methods.
-Unlike classical reflection tomography, stereo-tomography does not require picking of continuous reflection events and it uses additional information of the apparent slopes of local coherent events in the common shot and receiver gathers.
+Unlike classical reflection tomography, stereo-tomography does not require picking of continuous refection events and it uses additional information of the apparent slopes of local coherent events in the common shot and receiver gathers.

 Stereotomography belongs to the family of slope tomography methods (Sword, 1987).
 Slope tomography characterizes each reflection ray path with its two-way traveltimes and apparent slopes or ray parameters of the reflection event on the corresponding shot and receiver gathers (Figure 6.1).
-In a shot gather the apparent slope of a reflection event recorded at a geophone represents the ray parameter P_g of that geophone, and it determines the ray path between the reflection event represents the ray parameters P_s of the shot, and it determines the ray path between the reflection point and the geophone.
-Similarly, in the geophone gather the apparent slope of the same reflection event represents the ray parameters P_s of the shot, and it determines the ray path between the reflection point and the shot.
+In a shot gather the apparent slope of a reflection event recorded at a geophone represents the ray parameter P_g of the wavefield at that location, and it determines the ray path between the reflection point and the geophone.
+Similarly, in a geophone gather the apparent slope of the same reflection event represents the ray parameters P_s of the shot, and it determines the ray path between the reflection point and the shot.
 Therefore, it is necessary to evaluate both the shot gather and receiver gather of a reflection event in slope tomography to establish the unique shot and geophone ray pairs.
-Hence, the name stereo-tomography was used by Billette and Lambaré to emphasize the shot and receiver ray segment pair for each localized reflection event.
+Hence, the name stereo-tomography was used by Billette and Lambaré

+(1998) to emphasize the shot and receiver ray segment pair for each localized reflection event.
 Figure 6.1a shows traces around the shot location S and geophone location R at the two-way traveltime T{sr} .
-If the velocity of media is known, the shot and receiver ray segments can be reconstructed with P_s , P_g and T{sr} .
+If the velocity of media is known, the shot and receiver ray segments can be reconstructed with P_s , P_g and T{sr} (Figure 6.1b).

-(Figure 6.1b).
 The ray parameters P_s and P_g can be picked by tracking the reflection events or by automatic picking using the semblance of the localized shot and receiver slant stacks.